 Paul gives us a look at a specific request that he presents to God.
 He is asking that they would have and understand the gift of wisdom that they have through the Holy Spirit.
 He knew that all wisdom and understanding comes from God because of Jesus' words (in John 14:26) where He promised believers the Counselor (Holy Spirit).

-I pray also that the eyes of your heart may be enlightened in order that you may know the hope to which he has called you, the riches of his glorious inheritance in the saints, and his incomparably great power for us who believe.
+I pray that he will give light to the eyes of your hearts, so that you will understand the hope to which he has called you, what rich glories there are in the inheritance he has promised his people, and how surpassingly great is his power working in us who trust him.

 Paul shares another prayer of his for the Ephesians and it is that they will know what they have in Jesus.
 His prayer is for them to realize that they are a part of the royal family of God and with that comes power.
 We should also be praying for this for many Christians today as they are walking around defeated and not realizing the power they have because of their relationship with God.